cmd-ntrf/mc20/README.md

 - `public`: Designate instances that needs to have a public ip address.
 - `nfs`: Designate the instance to which will be attached the `nfs` volumes defined in `storage`.
 - `proxy`: When combined with `public`, it designates the instances that will be pointed by the vhost A records.
+It also designate a host that will receive a copy of the SSL wildcard certificate.
 - `login`: When combined with `public`, it designates the instances that will be pointed by the `${cluster_name}.${domain}` A records.
+- `ssl`: When combined with `public`, it designated an instance that will receive a copy of the wildcard certificate.

 Unused tags for now:
 - `mgmt`